mecid/mecid.github.io/_posts/2019-08-28-composable-styling-in-swiftui.md

     }
 ```

 *SwiftUI* uses *Environment* feature to pass the values implicitly inside any child view.
-This how we can give an accent color to every view across the app.
+This is how we can give an accent color to every view across the app.
 To learn more about *Environment* feature of *SwiftUI*, check my dedicated post ["The power of Environment in SwiftUI"](/2019/08/21/the-power-of-environment-in-swiftui/).

 Another must-have option which I want to enable on every view in my app is line limit.
 I want to make every text in my app multi-lined in the case when it is too long.
 I also need it when a user enables extra large font size for *Dynamic Type*.
 It is also straightforward to achieve by adding *lineLimit* modifier to my root view.